NimbusSkye/MatLab/README.md

-# HeunsMethod
+# MatLab
-Implementation of Improved Euler (Heun's Method) for MatLab
+MatLab projects for MATH 315